Last Updated 19/04/2020

 How Much Alcohol

 To measure alcohol content, you need some sort of instrument.
 A hydrometer is most common – it measures specific gravity to estimate alcohol content.
 Do I have a hydrometer?
 What do I look like, someone who isn’t a tight ass?
-No I have no way of measuring alcohol content, except for the feedback provided by my brain cells.
+No I have no way of measuring alcohol content, except for the feedback provided by my brain cells upon consumption.
 Based on the effects of drinking, I’m guessing hard cider brewed to this recipe is about as strong as full strength beer.
 Drinking is not a very accurate indicator, so I summoned my high school chemistry knowledge to help calculate the alcohol content.

 ******WARNING: Chemistry and maths below.
 Skip this section to avoid boredom.******